 Abstract

-Epidemiological studies showed that PM2.5 was one main air pollutant that associated with adverse health effects.
-However, nationwide observation of PM2.5 began after 2013, which resulted a lack of assessment of air pollution on human health before that time.
-Visibility is an important indicator strongly correlated with meteorological factors and air pollutants and it could be regarded as an effective alternative index for atmospheric environment.
-Studies have shown significant associations between visibility and health outcomes.
-Using long-term visibility data, we applied a semi-parametric generalized additive model to explore the association between different visibility grades and mortality risk in 8 cities from 2005 to 2016.
-Our results indicated that decrease of visibility levels in Beijing, Shanghai, Guangzhou, Chengdu, Urumqi, and Shenyang would significantly increase mortality risk among sensitive populations on different lag days.
-These findings were consistent with the analytical results from the PM2.5 model.
-The association between visibility and mortality risk can serve as an indicator of air quality in areas and periods where fine particulate matter observations were lacked, effectively filling the gap in health effect assessment, and providing basic information for decision-making.
+Epidemiological studies show that fine particulate matter (PM2.5) is a major air pollutant associated with adverse health effects.
+However, nationwide observations of PM2.5 began after 2013, which results in a lack of assessment of air pollution impact on human health before that time.
+Visibility is an important indicator strongly correlated with meteorological factors and air pollutants and it can be taken as an effective alternative index for atmospheric environment.
+Studies have shown significant correlations between visibility and health outcomes.
+Using long-term visibility data, we apply a semi-parametric generalized additive model to explore the association between different visibility grades and mortality risk across eight cities from 2005 to 2016.
+Our results indicate that the decreases in visibility level in Beijing, Shanghai, Guangzhou, Chengdu, Urumqi, and Shenyang would significantly increase the mortality risk among sensitive populations on various lag days.
+These findings are consistent with diagnostic results from the PM2.5 model.
+The association between visibility and mortality risk indicates that visibility can serve as a proxy indicator of air quality in areas or during periods where fine particulate matter observations are unavailable.
+This study effectively fills the gap in health effect assessment and can provide basic information for decision-making.

 -